kobbled/rossum/README.md

 ## robot.ini file example

-create robot.ini file in the top level of the source directory calling **setrobot** through a command prompt, and selecting the correct workcell created with Roboguide. *Ftp*, and *Tpp-env* will need to be added afterwards as they are Rossum specific directives.
+create robot.ini file in the top level of the source directory calling **setrobot** through a command prompt, and selecting the correct workcell created with Roboguide. *Ftp*, and *Env* will need to be added afterwards as they are Rossum specific directives.

 ```
 [WinOLPC_Util]